abdouaziz/wolof/README.md

 **Wolof** is a language spoken in Senegal in neighboring countries, many works are written in Wolof or the need to have a tool that allows us to know better this language.

-This is how the idea of the **Wolof library** was born, which allows us to do several specific tasks in Wolof languages such as text classification, automatic translation, but also automatic speech recognition.
+**Wolof library** allows us to do several specific tasks in Wolof languages such as text classification, translation, automatic speech recognition.

 ### Why Wolof library ?: